 chicken shawarma on a vertical spit

-I grew up eating authentic shawarma, so I sometimes have to remind myself that it’s not a common food for everyone—and even if you do find it, that doesn’t always mean it’s done right.
+I grew up eating authentic shawarma, so I sometimes have to remind myself that it’s not a common food for everyone, and even if you do find it, that doesn’t always mean it’s done right.
 Shawarma originates from the Middle East and consists of meat—typically chicken, lamb, beef, or even turkey—cooked on a vertical spit and shaved off.
 It’s a staple street food in the region, known for its bold, warm flavors built from spices like cumin, coriander, turmeric, and a handful of others (most you probably already have at home).

-SHAWARMA SEASONING
+SHAWARMA MARINADE

 • Turmeric – This one only comes out if its absolutely necessary.
 Do yourself a favor, when mixing the chicken with the spices, either wear gloves or use tongs.
 I forgot and had yellow fingers for three days.